 Examples, Simio in use

 It is essential for any simulation software to support quick modeling of required complexity of the real systems.
 And this is where Simio convinces.
 Simio has the power and flexibility to model complex systems, because it facilitates structured modeling.
 Relational data tables (see below), objects, tokens and process steps are all part of the structural process definition.
-Our experience shows that at least 80% of the definition of the modeled system should be defined through that model structure.
-The higher portion of the model description is included in that structure, the more efficient and flexible can it be developed.
+Our experience indicates that at least 80% of the model definition should use the model structure.
+This ensures clarity and efficiency.
+The more model description is included in that structure, the more efficient it can be developed.
+It also becomes more flexible.

-The tabs in Simio split every project into separate sections (or project facades) right from the start.
-“Facility” is the place where the user builds the model layout including resources, objects instances and complete animation of the model.
+The tabs in Simio software split every project into separate sections (or project facades) right from the start.
+“Facility” is the place where the user builds the model layout.
+It includes resources, object instances, and the full animation of the model.
 In “Processes” there are actions and algorithms controlling the objects in the model.
-In "Definitions" there are variables and other constructs or declarations that are used in the model objects.
-"Data" organizes all model data into relational tables with its connections to data sources.
-"Results" provides a comprehensive presentation of your model's results.
-Finally “Planning” is used for the risk based analyzes, see Simio RPS.
+In “Definitions” there are variables and other constructs or declarations that are used in the model objects.
+“Data” organizes all model data into relational tables with its connections to data sources.
+“Results” section provides a comprehensive presentation of your model’s results.
+Finally “Planning” is used for the risk based analyzes.

-Simio's object-based paradigm concept radically changes the way simulation models are created and used.
-Flexible objects from Simio libraries can be adjusted with their properties and add on processes up to a desired level of detail (all without programming).
+Simio’s object-based paradigm concept radically changes the way simulation models are created and used.
+Flexible objects from Simio libraries are adjustable with their properties.
+Users can add processes to reach a desired level of detail, all without programming.

 Most users will find the flexible objects in the Standard Library very handy.
-Whereas advanced users will subclass these and redesign to fit their particular purpose.
+While advanced users will subclass these and redesign to fit their particular purpose.

 After objects are placed in the Facility tab they “know” what to do.
 Their logic is already predefined.
 Since each modeled system can be very individual, Simio allows for flexible object customization with properties and add-on processes.
-This way the objects are modified with short process snippets, which are placed with surgical precision exactly where needed.
+In this manner, objects in Simio are modified with short process snippets.
+These snippets are placed with surgical precision exactly where needed.

-The plug'n'play logic definition saves the modeler a lot of time, because the objects are not created from scratch each time.
+The plug’n’play logic definition saves the modeler a lot of time.
+This is because the objects are not created from scratch each time.

-Simio connects to multiple data sources such as Microsoft Excel or SQL database to get the right data for the simulation model.
+Simio connects to multiple data sources like Microsoft Excel.
+Simio also connects to SQL databases to get the right data for the simulation model.
 The up to date data is then imported automatically into Simio at the start of the simulation run.

-Therefore there is no need for a complex and CPU intensive search through data sets with many thousands rows, which would be a common practice for other simulation products on the market.
+There is no need for a complex and CPU intensive search through data sets.
+Many thousands of rows would be a common practice for other simulation products on the market.
 This saves time, saves the model from errors and speeds up simulation runs.

-Every additional piece of company data may contribute to a better understanding of the processes in the company.
+Every extra piece of company data contributes to a better understanding of the processes in the company.
 Thanks to the flexible modeling way in Simio all this data can then be directly part of the model.
 This way even more realistic simulation runs can be carried out of the current production system.

-The dashboards offer another customized display interface with aggregated results in the form of tables, charts, maps and images.
+The dashboards provide a customized display of aggregated results using tables, charts, maps and images.

-The simulation output data can be selected interactively between the different forms of a dashboard, so that only selected data appears there.
+The simulation output data can be selected interactively between different forms of a dashboard.
+This ensures that only selected data appears there.
 For example see a machine Cut1 label selected in the picture.
 The chart shows then how its value has been changing during the simulation run.

-Simio Enterprise Edition comes also with Gantt diagrams to show how products and orders flow through the model during the simulation run.
+Simio Enterprise Edition includes Gantt diagrams.
+These diagrams show how products and orders flow through the model during the simulation run.
 Just a quick look on the diagram suffices to see how the run was.
 The orders are waiting, seizing and releasing resources.
 The resource view shows which orders are processed on each resource one by one.
-Another use of Gantt is for planing, see Simio APS for more information.
+Another use of Gantt is for planing, see the Scheduling section for more information.

-In addition innovative SMORE diagrams are used to show influences of errors and risks across multiple scenarios.
+Innovative SMORE diagrams are used to show the impact of errors and risks across different scenarios.

 To evaluate a simulation model it is necessary to run many scenarios and for every scenario to run multiple replications.
 It is common to define 1000 simulation runs for an experiment.

-To speed up the model experiments Simio starts parallel simulation runs using every available processor core.
-It starts one simulation run on one core at a time.
-It can also use the CPUs of other computers in the network.
+To accelerate model experiments, Simio runs simulations parallel on all available processor cores, using one core per run.
+It can also use CPUs from other computers on the network.

 +49 351 30906020dresden@simulatefirst.com